 One of the earliest and most fundamental questions I had regarding multimodal AI was: “how does a model learn that this image and this sentence are about the same thing?”.
 Nobody explicitly labels every image-text pair as “matching” or “not matching”.
 Yet CLIP can take a photo of a golden retriever and rank “a dog playing in the grass” above “a cat sitting on a couch” with remarkable accuracy.

-The GitHub repo for my PyTorch implementation of mini-CLIP will be linked in the code section.
+The GitHub repo for my PyTorch implementation of mini-CLIP can be found here: halannhile/mini-clip.

 Table of Contents